front-commerce/developers.front-commerce.com/docs/adapt-theme-to-brand.md

 Since we use the Atomic Design principles, the tokens are within the atoms in `/web/theme/ui/atoms`.
 In this guide, we'll focus on the colors and the typography settings.
-But feel free to go farther and edit buttons, form inputs, etc.
+But feel free to go further and edit buttons, form inputs, etc.

 > Be it with Front Commerce or with Front Commerce Lite, it works the same way.